 Recent publications are chosen to keep participants up-to-date on new research findings and to improve understanding of emerging topics.
 Participants are encouraged to discuss their background knowledge and work experiences relating to the topic.
 We aim to promote the application of quality scientific research to public health practice and policy decisions, consistent with evidence-informed public health.

-Sessions are held in English, and registered attendees are eligible to claim Continuing Education Credits for participating (2 PDHs).
+Sessions are held in English from 12 to 1 p.m.
+(Pacific Time), and registered attendees are eligible to claim Continuing Education Credits for participating (2 PDHs).
 Instructions on how to join will be provided at the time of registration.

 Evaluating Epidemiological Studies